moloy900/toolesy/pages/text-tool/url-encode-decode.md

       <li><strong>System Administrators:</strong> Debug and analyze URL-related issues in web servers and applications.</li>
     </ul>

-    <h3>Frequently Asked Questions (FAQ):</h3>
+    <h3>Frequently Asked Questions:</h3>
-    <p><strong>Q: What is URL encoding and why is it important?</strong><br>
+    <p><strong>What is URL encoding and why is it important?</strong><br>
-      A: URL encoding (percent encoding) converts special characters into a format that can be safely transmitted over the internet.
+      URL encoding (percent encoding) converts special characters into a format that can be safely transmitted over the internet.
 It's important because URLs can only contain certain characters, and special characters like spaces, ampersands, and question marks have special meanings in URLs that could break them if not properly encoded.</p>

-    <p><strong>Q: What's the difference between URL encode and full URL encode?</strong><br>
+    <p><strong>What's the difference between URL encode and full URL encode?</strong><br>
-      A: Standard URL encoding encodes only unsafe characters, while full URL encoding encodes all non-alphanumeric characters (including dots, hyphens, and underscores).
+      Standard URL encoding encodes only unsafe characters, while full URL encoding encodes all non-alphanumeric characters (including dots, hyphens, and underscores).
 Full encoding is more comprehensive but results in longer URLs.</p>

-    <p><strong>Q: Is my data kept private and secure when I use this encoder?</strong><br>
+    <p><strong>Is my data kept private and secure when I use this encoder?</strong><br>
-      A: Absolutely.
+      Absolutely.
 This is a core principle of our tool.
 The encoding/decoding happens locally on your own computer or phone.
 Your text is never sent to any server, meaning we never see, store, or have access to your sensitive data, URLs, or parameters.
 It is 100% secure.</p>

-    <p><strong>Q: Can I use this tool on my mobile phone?</strong><br>
+    <p><strong>Can I use this tool on my mobile phone?</strong><br>
-      A: Yes, our website and tool are fully responsive and optimized to work perfectly on all devices, including smartphones and tablets.
+      Yes, our website and tool are fully responsive and optimized to work perfectly on all devices, including smartphones and tablets.
 The URL preview automatically adjusts for mobile screens.</p>

-    <p><strong>Q: Do I need to create an account or pay to use this?</strong><br>
+    <p><strong>Do I need to create an account or pay to use this?</strong><br>
-      A: No, this is a completely free tool.
+      No, this is a completely free tool.
 There is no sign-up, no subscription, and no hidden fees.</p>

     <h3>Why Choose Our URL Encode & Decode Tool?</h3>
     <p>Our <strong>online URL encoder/decoder</strong> stands out from other tools because of its accuracy, comprehensive options, and privacy features.
 Unlike many online tools, we don't store your data on our servers - all processing happens in your browser.
 This means your sensitive URLs, API parameters, and confidential data remain completely secure.
 The tool also works offline once loaded, making it reliable even with unstable internet connections.</p>